A lipoma is a benign tumor of the breast. So, fat tissue is the main component of a lipoma.

 Discovery of breast lipomas

-Lipomas of the breast are quite often discovered by a woman herself and brought to the attention of a family physician, who then likely initiates breast cancer screening procedures, a mammogram or an ultrasound.
+Often, women will discover a lipoma of the breast herself and seek medical attention from their family physician.
+Next the family doctor will likely initiate breast cancer screening procedures, a mammogram or an ultrasound.

 Mammographic and histological evaluation of breast lipomas

 A breast lipoma is a fat cell neoplasm that starts with one cell that grows and divides too rapidly, more than its

 Histopathologic examination of breast lipomas often reveal well encapsulated nodules of mature adipocytes, typically separated by fibrovascular septae.